Equilibrium Refinement through Negotiation in Binary Voting: Introduction

+\paragraph{Boolean Games} We model voting strategies in binary aggregation with a model that generalises the well-known boolean games \citep{harrenstein01boolean,wooldridge13incentive}: voters have control of a set of propositional variables, i.e., their ballot, and have specific goal outcomes they want to achieve.
+In our setting the goals of individuals are expressed \emph{over the outcome} of the decision process, thus on variables that---in non degenerate forms of voting---do not depend on their single choice only.
+Unlike boolean games, where each actor uniquely controls a propositional variable, in our setting the control of a variable is shared among the voters and its final truth value is determined by a voting rule.
+A formal relation with boolean games will be provided towards the end of the paper.

-{\em Pre-play negotiations.} We model negotiations as a pre-play interaction phase, in the spirit of Jackson and Wilkie \cite{JW05}.
-During this phase, which precedes the play of a normal form game, players are entitled to sacrifice a part of their final utility in order to convince their opponents to play certain strategies, which in our case consist of voting ballots.
-In doing so we build upon and simplify the framework of endogenous boolean games \cite{turrini13endogenous}, which enriches boolean games with a pre-play phase.
+\paragraph{Pre-play Negotiations} We model pre-vote negotiations as a pre-play interaction phase, in the spirit of \citep{JW05}.
+During this phase, which precedes the play of a normal form game---the voting game--- players are entitled to sacrifice part of their final utility in order to convince their opponents to play certain strategies, which in our case consist of voting ballots.
+In doing so we build upon the framework of endogenous boolean games \citep{Turrini16}, which enriches boolean games with a pre-play phase.
+We abstract away from the sequential structure of the bargaining phase, modelled in closely related frameworks \citep{GorankoT16}.